Book a meeting

 Unpacking Apple’s iOS 17.4 update: Balancing freedom and security in the EU

-In a significant announcement, Apple has unveiled changes to its iOS platform, specifically impacting users in the European Union.
+In a significant announcement, Apple has unveiled changes to its iOS platform, specifically impacting users in the European Union and the use of alternative apps.
 With the release of iOS 17.4 in March, Apple is introducing the option for users in the EU to download apps from sources other than the App Store, a practice known as sideloading.
 While this move aligns with practices on other mobile platforms like Android, Apple is implementing safeguards to maintain security and compliance.

 The evolution of sideloading and Apple’s response

 Sideloading, a common practice on Android, provides users with the flexibility to download apps from various sources.
-However, it also poses the risk of malware installation from untrustworthy sources.
+However, it also poses the risk of malware installation from untrustworthy sources when sideloading apps.
 Apple’s approach with iOS 17.4 attempts to strike a balance between compliance with the EU Digital Markets Act and security.
 Users can download apps from third-party marketplaces, but installing apps outside Apple’s control is restricted.

 To create a third-party marketplace, developers must apply for a special entitlement from Apple, involving extensive documentation.
 Apple retains control by approving or denying applications, in a bid to ensure a level of security.
 Furthermore, a significant barrier is the requirement of a letter of credit exceeding 1 million USD, making it challenging for smaller players to establish their own marketplace.